This Low-Key Trail in Maui Has Million-Dollar Views (and Almost No Crowds)

 The trail is easy to follow and part of it feels more like a rugged hiking trail, but some of it feels more like a pleasant stroll through a resort area.

-If you’re not staying in Kapalua and you’re looking to make a day of this, I would plan to arrive at the Kapalua Beach parking lot early enough to get a spot.
+If you’re not staying in Kapalua and you’re looking to make a day of this, I would plan to park near Kapalua Beach.
 Take all of your beach gear with you (chairs, umbrella, towels, snorkeling gear, cooler, etc.) but leave it in the car (don’t leave valuables in the car!).

 Start your hike at Kapalua Beach and hike the Kapalua Coastal Trail all the way north to the Ritz Carlton at DT Fleming Beach.
 It’s about 1.75 miles there.
 You could stop in at Cafe Kai in the resort for coffee and breakfast.
 It’s a cute little shop and there’s plenty of seating around the cafe and lobby with great views out over the resort and ocean.